camunda/camunda-docs-manual/content/reference/cmmn10/tasks/human-task.md

 # User Assignment

+A human task can be directly assigned to a single user, a list of users or a list of groups.

+## Assignement using CMMN Case Role

+CMMN defines some native assignment concepts which can be used in Camunda.
+As a more powerful alternative, Camunda also defines a set of custom extension elements (see below).

-A human task can be directly assigned to a user.
-This is done by using the attribute `performerRef` on a human task element.
-The defined `performerRef` attribute references an existing role.
+The CMMN concept of `performerRef` can be used to assign a task to a single user.
+The `performerRef` attribute references an existing role.
 Such a role definition needs a name that defines the user.

 ```xml
 <case ... >